Medical Policy: 02.04.38

 No studies were identified that provided direct evidence on analytic validity.
 Each of the commercially available tests use massively parallel sequencing (MPS; also called next-generation sequencing [NGS]), a relatively new technology but not an entirely new concept for the clinical laboratory.
 Currently, there are no recognized standards for conducting clinical sequencing by MPS.
 On June 23, 2011, the U.S. Food and Drug Administration (FDA) held an exploratory, public meeting on MPS, in preparation for an eventual goal of developing “a transparent evidence-based regulatory pathway for evaluating medical devices/products based on next generation sequencing, NGS, that would assure safety and effectiveness of devices marketed for clinical diagnostics.”
 The discussion pointed out the difference among manufacturers’ sequencing platforms and the diversity of applications, making it difficult to generate specific regulatory phases and metric.
 It was suggested that “the process may need to be judged by the accuracy and fidelity of the final result.”
 A consistent discussion trend was that validation be application specific.
 Thus, technical performance may need to be more closed linked to intended use and population and may not be generalizable across all sequencing applications.
 Each of the companies currently offering a maternal plasma DNA sequencing test has developed a specific procedure for its private, Clinical Laboratory Improvement Act-licensed laboratory where all testing takes place.

-Although all currently available commercial tests use MPS, actual performance and interpretive procedures vary considerably.
-Clinical sequencing in general is not standardized or regulated by Food and Drug Administration or other regulatory agencies, and neither the routine quality control procedures used for each of these tests, nor the analytic performance metrics have been published.
+Although all currently available commercial tests use MPS (massively parallel sequencing - also called next generation sequencing), actual performance and interpretive procedures vary considerably.
+Clinical sequencing is not standardized or regulated by Food and Drug Administration or other regulatory agencies, and neither the routine quality control procedures used for each of these tests, nor the analytic performance metrics have been published.

 The 2013 and 2014 BlueCross BlueShield Association TEC Assessments each constructed decision models to predict health outcomes of sequencing-based testing compared with standard testing.
 The model in the 2013 TEC assessment focused on T21.
 In this model, the primary health outcomes of interest included the number of cases of aneuploidy correctly identified, number of cases missed, number of invasive procedures potentially avoided (ie, with a more sensitive test), and the number of miscarriages potentially avoided as a result of fewer invasive procedures.
 The results were calculated for a high-risk population of women age 35 years or older (estimated antenatal prevalence of T21, 0.95%), and an average-risk population including women of all ages electing an initial screen (estimated antenatal prevalence of T21, 0.25%).
 For women testing positive on initial screen and offered an invasive, confirmatory procedure, it was assumed that 60% would accept amniocentesis or CVS.
 Sensitivities and specificities for both standard and sequencing-based screening tests were varied to represent the range of possible values; estimates were taken from published studies whenever possible.